MegaBedder/my-awesome-lua/README.md

   - [LuaExpatUtils](https://github.com/stevedonovan/LuaExpatUtils) - Utilities for working with LOM XML Documents
 - [luapower/expat](https://github.com/luapower/expat) - A ffi binding for the Expat XML parser.
 - [lua-cjson](https://github.com/mpx/lua-cjson) - Lua CJSON is a fast JSON encoding/parsing module for Lua
+- [neturl](https://github.com/golgote/neturl) - A Robust URL Parser (with the ability to parse querystrings) and Builder for Lua.
+- [lucihttp](https://github.com/jow-/lucihttp) - HTTP utility library with Lua binding
 - [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/) - a new pattern-matching library for Lua, based on Parsing Expression Grammars (PEGs).
   - [LPegLabel](https://github.com/sqmedeiros/lpeglabel) - a conservative extension of the ``LPeg`` library that provides an implementation of Parsing Expression Grammars (PEGs) with labeled failures.
   - [lpeg_patterns](https://github.com/daurnimator/lpeg_patterns) - A collection of LPEG patterns